Senior Curriculum

 English for the Workplace

 This course is for students who would like to further develop their reading, writing and interpretation skills, focusing on those that would be beneficial for the workplace.
-This course has some flexbility, offering learning from both unit and achievement standards.
+This course has some flexibility, offering learning from both unit and achievement standards that will help develop a range of scenarios and employments, and further develop literacy skills.

 Entry Guidelines: No entry guidelines